prasanna4264/Jiu-Jitsu-AI-Chatbot/README.md

 - [ ] Add optional **Streamlit UI**
 - [ ] Expand knowledge base with structured grappling manuals
 - [ ] Integrate clip search using pre-tagged metadata (no YouTube scraping)

 ---

-## 📜 License

-**MIT License** — free to fork, extend, or integrate into your own martial arts platform.

----